What is a Karyotype and Why is It Important?

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Karyotyping can be most useful for detecting chromosomal abnormalities.
-It can help diagnose genetic disorders like Down syndrome, some birth defects, and even certain cancers.
+Karyotyping is most useful for detecting chromosomal abnormalities.
+It can help diagnose Down syndrome, some birth defects, certain cancers, and other genetic conditions that may affect your baby at the chromosomal level.

 How is a Karyotype Determined?